MoritzFeigl/wateRtemp/README.md

   - `wt_rnn()` for recurrent neural networks: LSTMs and GRUs

-Additionally, prepared a synthetic data sets of for testin wateRtemp functionalities is included and can be used by running:
+Additionally, a prepared synthetic data set for testing wateRtemp functionalities is included and can be used by running:

 ``` r